-6. Transfers between funds
+8. Transfers between funds

-Contribution revenue in the endowment fund does not include transfers among endowed funds, as the original contribution has already been recognized as revenue.
-Transfers among endowed funds net to zero, as they are a contribution to one fund and a distribution from another fund.
-The transfers between operating and the endowment funds were \$19,710 (2022 - \$31,731) during the year.
+Contribution revenue in the endowment fund does not include transfers among the endowed and non-endowed funds, as the original contribution has already been recognized as revenue.
+Transfers among funds net to zero, as they are a contribution to one fund and a distribution from another fund.
+The transfers between operating and the endowment funds were \$134,110 (2023 - \$174,008) during the year.

-During the year, \$231,110 (2022 - \$75,972) was transferred from the special projects reserve to the general reserve and \$40,058 (2022 - \$1,238,863) was transferred from endowed funds to the general reserve.
+During the year \$nil (2023 - \$231,110) was transferred from the special projects reserve to the general reserve and \$526,988 (2023 - \$40,058) was transferred from endowed funds to the general reserve.

-7. Restricted funds - endowment incentives component
+9. Restricted funds - endowment incentives component

-The Foundation complied with its contractual obligations pursuant to the grants it has received under the Endowment Incentives component of the Canada Cultural Investment Fund of the Department of Canadian Heritage, whereby it is required to maintain, in perpetuity, in the capital of the endowment fund, the amount of the grants received plus the equivalent amount received from the private sector.
-Since the component inception in 2001, the Foundationhas received \$213,673 in endowment incentives grants, and is therefore required to maintain the equivalent sum received from the private sector, for a total of \$524,602, to be held in perpetuity in the Foundation's restricted assets.
+The Foundation complied with its contractual obligations pursuant to the grants it has received under the Endowment Incentives component of the Canadian Cultural Investment Fund of the Department of Canadian Heritage, whereby it is required to maintain, in perpetuity, in the capital of the endowment fund, the amount of the grants received plus the equivalent amount received from the private sector.
+Since the program inception in 2001, the Foundation first participated in 2008 and up to December 31, 2024, \$220,211 has been received in endowment incentives grants, and is therefore required to maintain the equivalent sum received from the private sector, representing \$1,109,494.
+A total of \$1,320,634 will be held in perpetuity in the Foundation's restricted assets.
 This amount is for the benefit of three associated not-for-profit professional arts organizations who are recipients of the income generated from the Foundation's investment.